 Steps of Faith

-Now that I am a bit older I can look back on my life and see patterns.
-I see where I led myself and where that got me.
-I can also see where I was guided, with opened and closed doors, with 'accidents' and 'coincidences' or with an overpowering sense of what I was supposed to do next.
+"As I get older I look back on my life and I see where I led myself and where that got me.
+I can also see where I was guided, with opened and closed doors, with 'accidents' and 'coincidences' or with a kind and gentle sense of what I was supposed to do next.
+God has very much had a hand in bringing me to my vocations, my marriage, my steps in fatherhood and in my writing."

-My writing, my books, my experiences came to me in opportunities I did not create on my own.
-I have been made aware of things that would happen to me, good things, before they came about.
-To deny the power that has helped me direct my life is like denying a best friend.
-So I am not self-made, though in moments of weakness I may pretend to be.
+I am not self-made, though in moments of weakness I may pretend to be.
 I am not successful on my own.
-I've been carried along sometimes.
+I've been carried along for a purpose.
 My wife, my sons, my jobs and extended family...
-I owe them all to a loving creator.
+I owe them all to my loving creator.

 Does that change how I write?
 Absolutely!
-Clark Blaise and Mavor Moore at York taught us never to preach in our writing.
-Nobody wants to be preached at!
-But nevertheless your faith, your beliefs, your deepest fundamentals become exposed in your work like flecks of gold in a rock specimen.
-You cannot hide who you are!
+My writing profs told us never to preach in our stories.
+Nobody wants to be preached to!
+But faith, beliefs, our deepest fundamentals become exposed in our daily work like flecks of gold in a rock specimen.
+You cannot hide who you are!"